2014 Harbor Seal Pupping Season Closures

 Operational Changes Took Effect on May 1, 2013

 The Lighthouse Visitor Center is now only open Fridays through Mondays; closed Tuesdays through Thursdays, including Thanksgiving.
 The Kenneth C. Patrick Visitor Center is open on weekends and holidays when shuttles are operating.
 More »

 All Visitor Centers are usually open throughout the year, but are closed December 25.
-However, the Kenneth C. Patrick Visitor Center will be closed from May 1, 2013 through December 28, 2013.
+However, the Kenneth C. Patrick Visitor Center will be closed through late May 2014 and from September 2, 2014, through late December 2014.
 Visitor Centers may close at 2 pm on Thanksgiving and Christmas Eve.
 Call 415-464-5100 for hours of operation on these holidays.

 Bear Valley Visitor Center

 The park's primary Visitor Center provides an orientation of the park's roads, trails, and human and natural history.
 The Bear Valley Visitor Center was designed to blend in with the historically significant ranching culture of this area and is located in the heart of the Olema Valley.
 The interior exhibit space provides a glimpse of the diverse ecosystems and cultural heritage of the park and includes a seismograph, touch table, auditorium, and book sales area.
 Audio-visual programs, shown in the auditorium, are available upon request.
 Natural history books, cards and posters are for sale in the bookstore.
 Reservations and permits for backcountry camping, as well as beach fire permits, may be obtained here.
 Allow at least 45 minutes to view exhibits and to watch an audio-visual program.